 5.7.
-The QP International Jury is composed by three renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines, so as film students.
+The QP International Jury is composed by three renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines.

 5.9.
-If, for any reason, a jury member fails to attend the Festival, no substitution will take place, unless this absence signifies a risk in terms of an award attribution, in which case the Festival will nominate a new jury member.
+If, for any reason, a jury member fails to attend the Festivals, no substitution will take place, unless this absence signifies a risk in terms of an award attribution, in which case the Festivals will nominate a new jury member.

 6.2.
 The QL competition is assembled in a maximum of three short film programmes, comprising altogether a minimum of 10 films.